Are you new to Moon and looking for some resources?

 The Township Administration Office does not have any tax records.
 Please contact Jordan Tax Service at 412.835.5243 or 724.731.2300 regarding 2012 Wage Tax questions.
 Contact Keystone Municipal Services at 724.978.0300 for 2011 Wage Tax questions.
 Contact the Real Estate Tax Office at 412.299.7446 for property tax questions.

 I have a complaint about road conditions.
 How should I report it?

 If it is an emergency, please call 911.
 If not, please us the "Citizen Request System" link on the Moon Township website, moontwp.com.
 Please include contact information including an email address so you can track the progress of your request.

 When does Moon Township collect leaves and tree branches?

-Moon Township Public Works collects leaves, yard waste, and tree branches, curbside in the spring (April) and in the fall (mid-October-mid-November).
-For information and regulations visit the Moon Township's website at www.moontwp.com.
+Moon Township Public Works collects leaves, yard waste, and tree branches, curbside in the spring and in the fall November 2-December 4, 2020.
+Visit the Moon Township web site for more details.

 Where can I get information on Moon Parks & Recreation?

 Visit the Moon Parks and Recreation website at moonparks.org.